datainsightio/home/README.md

 Novel techniques in matching buyers and sellers together in marketplaces.

-Products to support the move towards digital health.
+Products to support the move towards digital self-service health.

-<...> As A Service.
+Anything that automates tasks in service or industry sectors.

 ### Founders